 Think about it: some of your employees are dealing with hundreds of emails every day and actually, 62% of these emails are not important.

 Unsurprisingly, your employees can quickly feel overwhelmed with so much (and sometimes irrelevant) information.
-All the changes your employees are going through these days doesn’t make the situation any better!
+All the changes your employees are going through these days don’t make the situation any better!

 If you want to catch your employees’ attention and improve the way they engage with your content, the golden rule here is to tailor your messages to their specific needs, interests, location as well as the language(s) they speak.